readyapi/cligenius/docs/tutorial/testing.md

 {!../docs_src/testing/app03/test_main.py!}
 ```

-Of course, if you are testing that script, it's probably easier/cleaner to just create the explicit `types.Types` app in `main.py` instead of creating it just during the test.
+Of course, if you are testing that script, it's probably easier/cleaner to just create the explicit `cligenius.Cligenius` app in `main.py` instead of creating it just during the test.

 But if you want to keep it that way, e.g. because it's a simple example in documentation, then you can use that trick.